Epiphyllum Anguliger Care: Complete Guide

 Introduction

-With its zigzag stems and graphic appearance, the Epiphyllum Anguliger, also known as the zigzag cactus or epiphyte cactus, is captivating for its originality.
-Easy to care for and undemanding, it's perfect for lovers of plants with a unique style.
-Here's a complete guide to easily maintaining it in your home.
+With its zigzag stems and graphic appearance, the Epiphyllum Anguliger, also known as zigzag cactus or epiphytic cactus, charms with its originality.
+Easy to care for and low-maintenance, it is perfect for plant lovers with a unique style.
+Here is a complete guide to simply care for it at home.

 Plant identity card